yash273/dsa-notes/arrays/contains-duplicate-2.md

 - Input size range:0 <= 10^5
 - Value range: any
 - Order does not matter
-- we only care about the dupllicates not the count
+- we care about duplicate value not count

-- if all elements are unique, the number of unique elements equals to the lenght of array.
+- if all elements are unique, the value of k must be 0,
+-
 ---

 ## ❌ Brute Force / Naive Approach

 **Idea:**
-Compare every elements of arr with every other element.
+we can make nested loops and check with condition, if satisfy than return true else false.

 **Algorithm:**
-1. loop through each element.
-2. for each element, compare it with all following elements
+1. outer loop i, inner loop j > i.
+2. check for arr[i] === arr[j] and abs(i - j ) <= k
-3. if a match is found, return true
+3. if a match is found, return true else false

 **Complexity:**
 - Time Complexity: O(n2)